Codimex CD-6809

 The Codimex CD-6809 was an 8-bit home computer produced in Brazil by the company Codimex Imp.Exp. de Computadores Ltda from Porto Alegre.
 It was introduced in early 1983, during the Brazilian "Market Reserve" period, and based on the TRS-80 Color Computer.

 The CD-6809 was the first Brazilian home computer compatible with the TRS-80 Color line.
 It was marketed as a computer for small business, entertainment and self employed professionals, and was sold with a 149-page user manual.

 Around 380 units were produced at the Porto Alegre plant.
 The machine can be emulated under MAME.

+Technical features

+The basic features of the Codimex CD-6809 are similar to the TRS-80 Color Computer: